icon-account icon-glass

 A similar road to recovery is using compression bands or compression clothing.

 As the name gives away, compression wear ‘compresses’ the affected muscle.
 Similar to an ice pack, this increases oxygen, and blood flow to reduce inflammation and pain.
-Unlike Ice packs, you can wear compression gear wherever you want (just imagine the thought of walking around at work with an ice pack stuck to the leg).
+Unlike Ice packs, you can wear compression gear wherever you want (just imagine the thought of walking around at work with an ice pack stuck to your leg).

 For shin splint injuries there’s plenty of low-body compression wear available to choose from.
 This includes socks, shorts and leggings that can be worn over the shin bone and are available in a wide range of sizes.

 Like with the use of ice packs, it’s important to ensure that any compression clothes or bandages are worn correctly.
 The aim is to have them slightly loose while also compressing the injured muscles.
-Tying a compression bandage too tight or wearing clothes too small will actually dampen recovery as it can limit the blood flow to the affected area.
+Tying a compression bandage too tight or wearing clothes too small will actually hamper recovery as it can limit the blood flow to the affected area.

 Here are some of the key signs of tight compression wear that may be impacting your ability to recover: